dancer1325/rxjs/apps/rxjs.dev/content/guide/observable.md

 subscription.unsubscribe();
 ```

-<span class="informal">When you subscribe, you get back a Subscription, which represents the ongoing execution.
-Just call `unsubscribe()` to cancel the execution.</span>
+<span class="informal">When you subscribe, you get back a Subscription, which represents the ongoing execution
+* Just call `unsubscribe()` to cancel the execution.</span>

-Each Observable must define how to dispose resources of that execution when we create the Observable using `create()`.
-You can do that by returning a custom `unsubscribe` function from within `function subscribe()`.
+Each Observable must define how to dispose resources of that execution when we create the Observable using `create()`
+* You can do that by returning a custom `unsubscribe` function from within `function subscribe()`.

 For instance, this is how we clear an interval execution set with `setInterval`: